 There is a before and an after Twin Peaks.
-Most television critics agree on this point.
-In an era where seriality was yet to be discovered. where binge-watching was a dream and you had to wait week after week to find out how the story went, Twin Peaks has revolutionized Television, managed to create a mystery that kept millions of viewers glued to the screen.
+Most television critics agree with this point.
+In an era where seriality was yet to be discovered. where binge-watching was a dream, and you had to wait week after week to find out how the story went, Twin Peaks has revolutionized Television and managed to create a mystery that kept millions of viewers glued to the screen.
 The acronym W.K.L.P.
 (Who Killed Laura Palmer?) was the question that returned every Friday morning at bar tables, or during work breaks.
 With Twin Peaks, we realized for the first time the potential of a serial plot.

 The two sides of Twin Peaks

-Twin Peaks as a town has a double face, like the two mountains that give it its name.
+Twin Peaks, as a town, has a double face, like the two mountains that give it its name.
 Laura was the girl next door, but she also lived a secret life.
-A life of prostitution, drugs, motorcycle escapes; and the same goes for her neighbors.
-A country town that carries the old American values on the surface, but secretly hides criminal worlds, unspeakable secrets, esoteric presences under the veil.
-FBI agent David Cooper (Kyle MacLachlan) is the outsider who finds himself the daunting task of opening the Twin Peaks Pandora’s box.
+A life of prostitution, drugs, and motorcycle escapes.
+The same goes for her neighbors.
+A country town that carries the old American values on the surface but secretly hides criminal worlds, unspeakable secrets, and esoteric presences under the veil.
+FBI agent David Cooper (Kyle MacLachlan) is the outsider who finds himself with the daunting task of opening the Twin Peaks Pandora’s box.

 With ‘Twin Peaks’ and Usenet, people were suddenly responding during the commercial breaks while the episode was still on the air, in the way that Twitter is doing today.Herny Jenkins – Culture Convergence

 During the second season, the audience pushed the television channel to answer the fundamental question (Who Killed Laura Palmer?).
 This led to a drastic drop in ratings and the series’ cancellation.
 In 1992, David Lynch released a prequel film (Fire Walk With Me) but both critics and fans have panned it because “it didn’t give enough answers.”
 For more than two decades, this series has been talked about.